To carry out work to a tree within a conservation area, you can apply online.

-We will check whether the trees in question are in fact within a conservation area.
-If they are, you will then receive an acknowledgement letter, which should give the date marking the end of the 6 week period.
+We will check that the tree in question is within a conservation area.
+If it is, you will receive an acknowledgement letter, which should give the date marking the end of the 6-week period.

 In dealing with your application, we may either:

 make a TPO if justified in the interests of amenity

 allow the 6 weeks to expire, at which point the proposed work may go ahead, as long as it is done so within 2 years from the date of notice

 decide not to make a TPO and inform the applicant that the work can go ahead.

 We cannot refuse consent, nor grant consent subject to conditions because the section 211 notice is not an application for consent under a TPO.